FAQ

 Ethereum (ETH) is often treated as the benchmark Layer-1 asset, while Algorand (ALGO) operates at a smaller market scale.
 These differences manifest clearly in their respective risk profiles.

-This note examines how ALGO’s structural risk compares with ETH across volatility, trend behavior, and regime stability.
+This note examines how ALGO's structural risk compares with ETH across volatility, trend behavior, and market structure stability.

 Scale Matters